azharprabudi/react-autogenerate-crud/documentation/export/README.md

     <td>String</td>
     <td>''</td>
     <td>Yes</td>
-    <td>This url must be filled in, because this module will automatically request data for the destination url and then automatically generate the received data in the form of csv / excel</td>
+    <td>This module will automatically request data for the destination url and then automatically generate the received data in the form of csv / excel.
+If this is loaded empty, it will automatically use the read url that has been configured in the server props</td>
   </tr>
   <tr>
     <td>2</td>